-All teachers are teachers of students with SEND and will provide 'Quality First Teaching' for all, utilising prior data and strategies found on Google Drive.
+All teachers are teachers of students with SEND and will provide 'High Quality Inclusive Teaching' for all, utilising prior data and strategies found on Google Drive.
 Teachers and non-teaching staff are involved in the development of the school's SEND policy and are fully aware of the school's procedures for identifying, assessing, monitoring and making provision for students with special educational needs.
-Teachers have responsibility for collaborating with LSAs to provide direction regarding their role in the classroom, with the exception for those LSAs who have been assigned by the SENDCO to support a specific student with SEND.
-Teachers are responsible for reporting to LSAs and the SENDCO any improvement they identify in a student's knowledge and skills as a result of attending an intervention.
+Teachers have responsibility for collaborating with ISAs to provide direction regarding their role in the classroom, where there is a shared responsibility.
+Teachers are responsible for reporting to the SEND Team any improvement they identify in a student's knowledge and skills as a result of attending an intervention.